rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 #### Configuration of the PHP cgi mode

-The main configuration file is stored under `/etc/php-fpm.conf`.
+The main configuration file is `/etc/php-fpm.conf`.

 ```bash
 include=/etc/php-fpm.d/*.conf